liquidazical/lqd.net.domain.results/Reademe.md

 The idea is that success and error paths are identified by the different outcomes supported by a result, this leaves exceptions to be just treat as exceptional cases i.e. an exception is an internal server error.

+**Note**: The authorisaztion failure outcome is currently not implemented yet.

 ### AddResult